LeventHAN/LeventHAN/README.md

 # Hello, folks! <img src="https://i.imgur.com/2DF1ZvF.gif" width="30px">
-I'm P.BSc student in Applied IT @ KdG University of Applied Sciences and Arts In between my studies I like to make small projects for games, mods and all kinds of other projects.
+I'm P.BSc student in Applied IT @ KdG University of Applied Sciences and Arts
+<br />In between my studies I like to make small projects for games, mods and all kinds of other projects.
 I love to contribute to other projects too :)

 #### Freelance Work Availability: